 A doula is never there to take the place of your spouse or partner, but rather to enhance and compliment the experience.
 Doulas can suggest helpful comfort measures, or step in if the spouse wants a break during the birth.
-Having a doula allows your spouse to participate emotionally without having to remember everything.
+Having a doula allows your partner to participate emotionally without having to remember everything.

 Do doulas deliver babies?